-Outliers by Malcolm Gladwell teaches you why self-made success is a myth and how the often ignored and unseen factors like the year you’re born in or the place you’re brought up has a huge impact on what you’d accomplish in life.
+Outliers Summary by Malcolm Gladwell teaches you why self-made success is a myth and how the often ignored and unseen factors like the year you’re born in or the place you’re brought up has a massive impact on what you’d accomplish in life.

 Outliers Summary (PDF)

 Are you curious about how some individuals achieve extraordinary success while others look up to them and wonder what makes them so unique?

 Maybe they are born with talents that far surpass the abilities of ordinary people.